Geeks-Arpan/Smart-Agriculture-Project/README.md

 - **DHT11 Temperature & Humidity Sensor**
 - **LDR Light Sensor**

-Each sensor has its own script inside the `Hardware/` folder.
+Each sensor has its script inside the `Hardware/` folder.

 > These scripts read sensor data and send it for processing or display on the app.